trentlarson/relay-server/README.txt

 world, giving access to your own server that may be sitting behind a firewall.

-To run it, choose a public server (eg. in AWS) and make sure Java (1.6+) is installed.
-We'll assume that server has the public address of 12345.amazonaws.com.
-Unpack the relay server:
+To run it, make sure Java (1.6+) is installed.
+Unpack the relay
+server:

 tar -xvf relay.tgz
 cd relay

-You can run it in basic mode using localhost and port 8080 by default:
+You can run it in basic mode using "localhost" and port 8080 by default:

 relay &

-... but it's best to customize the address you're using, and probably the port:
+But it's best to customize the address you're using, and probably the port.
+Let's say your server is running at 1234.amazonaws.com on port
+8888:

-relay -h 12345.amazonaws.com 8888 &
+relay -h 1234.amazonaws.com 8888 &

-If you want to see all connections made to the server for debugging, use the -v option:
+If you want to see all connections made to the server for debugging, use the -v option (or -vv for even more info):

-relay -h 12345.amazonaws.com -v 8888 &
+relay -h 1234.amazonaws.com -v 8888 &